matigastirami/services-infra/readme.md

 1. `aws eks update-kubeconfig --name ${env_name} --region ${region}` (aws-cli needed)
 2. `kubectl get nodes`

+## Managing state
+* State is saved to a S3 bucket that must be manually created
+* Also need a DynamoDB table to avoid having problems when many team members try to run the infra changes at once

 ## Useful commands TF
 * Installing all the providers/plugins: `terraform init` (similar to npm install)
 * Formatting files: `terraform fmt`